 Carol Smith has over twenty years’ experience working as a developer in IT, having started as a programmer, then moving into business analysis and then Lean.
-Carole has planned and delivered change across directorates, supporting people to implement and maintain new processes.
+Carol has planned and delivered change across directorates, supporting people to implement and maintain new processes.

 She has worked as a Service Improvement facilitator/manager for the past 15 years, in acute and now mental health sectors.

 Paul Crowe qualified as an RMN in 1986.
 He has worked for NTW as a ward manager, CPN, community team manager and clinical lead in a variety of locations.

 Paul successfully studied part-time for a BSc in Psychology/Sociology at the University of Sunderland, and an MSc in Health Sciences Research Methodology at Northumbria University while working in the service.